New Avengers: Marvel NOW!

-Faced with the possibility of having to destroy a world, the scientists of the Illuminati set about building a number of weapons, including a number of antimatter injection bombs similar to the one used by the Black Swan, a Dyson Sphere designed to weaponize the sun, a Builder Worldkiller ship kept in Jupiter's orbit, and a rogue planet kept slightly out-of-phase with Earth.
+Faced with the possibility of having to destroy a world, the scientists of the Illuminati set about building a number of weapons, including a number of antimatter injection bombs similar to the one used by the Black Swan, a Dyson sphere designed to weaponize the sun, a Builder Worldkiller ship kept in Jupiter's orbit, and a rogue planet kept slightly out-of-phase with Earth.
 The Illuminati survived a number of incursions using these and other methods; at one near Liberty Island, Galactus ate the alternate Earth, and they used an antimatter bomb to destroy a dead Earth over Latveria.

-During the Infinity event, alternate-universe Builders destroyed an Earth for the Illuminati.
-The event ended with the defeat of Thanos's forces and the capture of Thanos and his generals Proxima Midnight and Corvus Glaive, all three of whom were imprisoned in amber by Thanos's son Thane.
-They joined the Black Swan and Terrax the Enlightened as Illuminati prisoners.
+During the "Infinity" event, alternate-universe Builders destroy an Earth for the Illuminati.
+The event ended with the defeat of Thanos' forces and the capture of Thanos and his generals Proxima Midnight and Corvus Glaive, all three of whom were imprisoned in amber by Thanos' son Thane.
+They joined Black Swan and Terrax as Illuminati prisoners.

 The members of the Illuminati became increasingly cut off from the outside community as a result of their actions.
-Namor's kingdom was destroyed by Proxima Midnight during Thanos's invasion, and Black Panther was cast out of Wakanda for his alliance with Namor, with whom his sister Shuri was at war.
+Namor's kingdom was destroyed by Proxima Midnight during Thanos' invasion, and Black Panther was cast out of Wakanda for his alliance with Namor, with whom his sister Shuri was at war.
 Black Bolt and his brother Maximus faked the Inhuman king's death following the destruction of the Terrigen Bomb to allow the Inhumans to rebuild separately from the Illuminati's machinations.
 Doctor Strange, feeling increasingly cut off from his scientist-dominated colleagues, decided to empower himself to perhaps be able to solve the incursions, and so used the Blood Bible to travel to the Sinner's Market, where he sold his soul in exchange for godlike power.
-Upon discovering multiversal decay on his own after meeting an alternate version of himself, Bruce Banner confronted Tony Stark about what he'd been doing, and Stark brought him in as a member of the Illuminati.
+Upon discovering multiversal decay on his own after meeting an alternate version of himself, Bruce Banner confronts Tony Stark, who recruits him into the Illuminati.